openshift/origin/docs/proposals/build-hooks.md

 upstream build completes](https://github.com/openshift/origin/issues/1228#issue-59933179),
 creating a build pipeline.

+I want to consume artifacts from an upstream build in a downstream build.
+For example, an upstream build builds a Go program in a builder image containing a Go toolchain, and later a downstream build places the binaries in a lighter image without a Go compiler.
+Similarly, a builder image with a Java SDK can be chained together with a image containing only a JRE for application deployment.

 ### 2. Integration with external system

-As an application developer, I want to be notified or notify other people after a build completes, email or otherwise, including the build result (success or failure).
+As an application developer, I want to be notified or notify others after a build completes, email and/or otherwise, including the build UID, build result (success or failure), and the Docker image ID that was built.

 I want to trigger a Jenkins or other CI system to take some action, e.g. run a test job, run another build, etc.